Community support platform focused on clarity, trust, and action

 Content hierarchy

-Program and support information became easier to scan after restructuring dense sections.
+Program and support information become easier to scan after restructuring dense sections.

 Stronger